Sparse and geometry-aware generalisation of the mutual information for joint discriminative clustering and feature selection: The dynamic training regime

 \section{The dynamic training regime}

-As features get eliminated during the training, the notion of affinity and clustering with respect to GEMINI between two samples changes.
-Indeed, GEMINI aims at maximising a distance between two related distributions using an affinity computed between samples, yet removing features from the inference implies we do not cluster any longer the same original data space, but rather a subspace at step $t$: $\mathcal{X}_t = \prod_{j \in I_t} \mathcal{X}_j$.
+As features get eliminated during the training, the notion of affinity (distance $\delta$ or kernel $\kappa$) and clustering with respect to GEMINI between two samples changes.
+Indeed, GEMINI aims at maximising a distance between two related distributions using an affinity computed between samples, yet removing features from the inference implies that we no longer cluster the same original data space, but rather a subspace at step $t$: $\mathcal{X}_t = \prod_{j \in I_t} \mathcal{X}_j$.
 If we still compute our affinity function using all features from $\mathcal{X}$ the extra removed features may bring noise compared to the affinity between the relevant features, and thus bring confusion with regards to the ideal decision boundary.

-To respect the original notion of GEMINI in clustering, we introduce the dynamic training regime, where at each time step $t$, the affinity function (distance $\delta$ or kernel $\kappa$) is computed using only the subset of relevant features $I_t$.
-We call \emph{static} regime the training with usage of all features at all times despite the selection of some.
+To respect the original notion of GEMINI in clustering, we introduce the dynamic training regime, where at each time step $t$, the affinity function is computed using only the subset of relevant features $I_t$.
+We call \emph{static} regime the training with usage of all features in the affinity function as described in section~\ref{sec:method}.
 The advantage of the dynamic training regime is that it respects the notion of GEMINI with regard to the decision boundary, while the static regime yields comparable values of GEMINI independently of the number of selected features.
 However, the dynamic regime is incompatible with the selection process described in section~\ref{ssec:selection_process} because any change of data space implies a change of values for kernels or distances and thus for GEMINI, making models incomparable.
 Moreover, we may have more theoretical guarantees of convergence for the usual static regime than in the dynamic regime which may seem unstable.